firebelly/grav-brandguide/user/pages/05.flor-mono/section.md

 ---

 ### Built from the square
-Typography plays an important role in establishing the tone of FLOR’s brand expression.
-The FLOR system uses a new, custom-designed display font called “FLOR Mono” that will be used for logo and messaging across all media.
-It is built from the square, our key piece of creative rug design.
-Each letter fits tightly in a struc- tured grid forming large words, including the FLOR logo variations.
+The FLOR type system is built around a custom-designed display font called “FLOR Mono,” which appears in the logo.
+It is built from the square, the key element to FLOR’s creative rug design process.

+Each letter fits snugly into a structured, staggered grid, as seen in FLOR logo variations and accent words.